 CDP Choline also breaks down into Uridine, which has been studied to enhance focus and concentration by encouraging the release of the "motivation-to-work" neurotransmitter Dopamine.

 6. Dietary uridine-5′-monophosphate supplementation increases potassium-evoked dopamine release and promotes neurite outgrowth in aged rats (Massachusetts Institute of Technology – 13)

 7. Chronic uridine modulates the stimulant-induced release of dopamine (Rutgers University – 14)

 8. “Uridine supplementation appears to enhance dopamine output from activated neurons without significantly affecting basal levels of dopamine.”
 (Massachusetts Institute of Technology – 15)

 For most people, taking 500mg of CDP Choline every day will provide them with the right amount of Choline for optimal brain-development and memory function.

 The finer details and scientific reasoning behind this:

 1. The Recommended daily Choline intake: The Linus Pauling Institute and the US institute of Medicine recommend that only a daily basis, men should get 550mg and women get 425mg of Choline

-2. Calculate your current Choline intake: Roughly work out your daily Choline intake from your diet using this official calculator.
-Most of our UK customers typically get about 200mg of Choline per day from their diet.
+2. Calculate your current Choline intake: Roughly work out your daily Choline intake from your diet using these official guidelines.
+Most people get around 200mg - 300mg per day.
 PS: If you are way below 550mg/425mg – you’re in a position to make some great cognitive gains right here.